zzolo/zzolo.github.com/pages/cv.md

 * Co-authored a book entitled [Mapping with Drupal](http://shop.oreilly.com/product/0636920021230.do) published by O'Reilly Media.
 * Managed a small web team as well as sustainably upgraded and fully restructured the resource library built on [Drupal](http://drupal.org) in my position as Web Manager at [Shelter Centre](http://sheltercentre.org/), a small NGO in Geneva, Switzerland.
 * Co-founded and current organizer of [Open Twin Cities](http://opentwincities.org/), a group focused on creating a better citizen and government collaborative experience in the Twin Cities through technology.
-* Co-founded and current staff of [Free Geek Twin Cities](http://freegeektwincities.org/), a Free Geek chapter aimed at reducing e-waste and bridging the digital divide in the Minneapolis area.
+* Co-founded [Free Geek Twin Cities](http://freegeektwincities.org/), a Free Geek chapter aimed at reducing e-waste and bridging the digital divide in the Minneapolis area.
 * Presented on Drupal and mapping at [DrupalCons](http://drupalcon.org) in Chicago, Copenhagen, and Paris.
 * Architected and implemented Drupal solutions as a Lead Developer at [Trellon](http://www.trellon.com/) for large non-profits including the Jane Goodall Institute, Mozilla, and InterAction.
-* Developed web applications for non-profit clients as Senior Developer at [Chicago Technology Cooperative](http://chicagotech.org/), focusing on building solutions with Drupal and CiviCRM.
-* Maintained and supported the [Drupal OpenLayers](http://drupal.org/project/openlayers) module, considered one of the leading options for mapping in Drupal, as well as other modules on Drupal.org.
-* Participated in coding competitions for social change at events like [Apps for Communities](http://appsforcommunities.challenge.gov/), [Code for Oakland](http://codeforoakland.org/), [Hack for Change](http://hackforchange.com/), and the [F1 Overnight Web Challenge](http://overnightwebsitechallenge.com/).
-* Organized events like [Drupal Daze](http://drupaldaze.com/) and the first ever [Drupal Non-Profit Summit](http://2011.badcamp.net/drupal-non-profit-summit), as well as local Drupal community groups in Minneapolis and Geneva.

 ## Professional Experience